 Probably the most foolproof method to discovering your essence blend is to purchase this $15 Style ID Calculator.
 It’s an amazing value because you can use it an unlimited number of times on yourself and all your family and friends.

-Intuitive eating, color analysis, body typing, and style ID have helped me learn more about myself and overcome a lot of confusion, negativity, comparison, and self-hatred of my body and features.
+Intuitive eating and finding my personal style have helped me learn more about myself and overcome a lot of confusion, negativity, comparison, and self-hatred of my body.

 Reevaluating My Future and Learning to Hope Again